Rube Goldberg: Legacy

 Goldberg's work was commemorated posthumously in 1995 with the inclusion of Rube Goldberg's Inventions, depicting his 1931 "Self-Operating Napkin" in the Comic Strip Classics series of U.S. postage stamps.

 The Rube Goldberg Machine Contest originated in 1949 as a competition at Purdue University between two fraternities.
 It ran until 1956, and was revived in 1983 as a university-wide competition.
 In 1989 it became a national competition, with a high school division added in 1996.
-Devices must complete a simple task in a minimum of twenty steps and a maximum of seventy-five in the style of Goldberg.
+Devices must complete a simple task in a minimum of twenty steps and a maximum of seventy-five in Goldberg style.
 The contest is hosted nationwide by Rube Goldberg Inc., a not-for-profit 501(c)(3), founded by Rube's son George W. George, and currently managed by Rube's granddaughter, Jennifer George.

 In 1998, Justice Scalia remarked in a dissent in a habeas case that "Rube Goldberg would envy the scheme the Court has created."

+In February 2025, a New York court characterized an attorney's egregrious and continuing misuse of large language models (which generated citations which did not exist) as "...an approach to legal research that was redolent of Rube Goldberg" on Page 16 of its Opinion and Order.